 The Department of Building and Housing (now MBIE) issued their Practice Advisory 13 in response to concerns about stair collapse and damage observed in the Christchurch earthquake.
 The primary concern of this Practice Advisory is stairs with sliding support details in mid to high-rise buildings.
 For these types of stairs, the recommendation is that the stair flights be detailed so that the stairs are free to slide but with sufficient sliding ledge support width available.

-The stairs are concrete cast in-situ.
-The connections of the stairs to the landings are fixed with no allowance for sliding or lateral movement of the building.
-The flights are cast into the face of the landings with plain round bars.
+The stairs are constructed from steel stringers and precast RC treads.
+The connections of the stairs to the landings are fixed with cast-in bolts with no allowance for sliding or seismic movement of the building.